awesome548/LLMind/PROJECT-REPORT.md

 remaining explanations are still a UX burden the next iteration must reckon with (see §4).

+**Addendum (2026-06-13): the argument was right, and it lost the center anyway.**
+Iteration K re-read the representation traditions against the build and re-centered the system on the one the dissertation had judged "pragmatic but static": the **Design Space Schema**, made *living* — populated by automated corpus annotation (per-option counts with receipts), styled with per-activity dynamics, replayable in time, and since Iteration L able to explain its own dimensions.
+The embedding map keeps every property argued above, but as the *evidence lens* on the schema rather than the system's deep model.
+This also closes the §3 conceptual limit ("a similarity landscape of texts is not a morphological space of configurations") by a categorical route the geometric bridges could only approximate: the schema, its cross-tabs, and its annotation ARE the configuration space, with the map supplying the precedent neighborhoods underneath.
+The point-cloud verdict stands; it just stopped being the thesis.

 ---

 ## 4. Critical reflection: what tightly serves the core purpose — and what doesn't